nevesnunes/ghembler/README.md

-# SLEIGHed
+# Ghembler

 Assembler and Disassembler for Ghidra processor modules featuring auto-completion.
-(WIP)
+Besides the intended pun in the name, it also suggests taking the risk of finding bugs. 🙂

 Example using [Toshiba TLCS-900/H](https://github.com/nevesnunes/ghidra-tlcs900h):